13 Calm Dog Breeds Happy to Chill and Take a Nap With You

-Cavalier King Charles SpanielTiny, noble, and extremely friendly, the Cavalier King Charles spaniel has become one of the most popular breeds in the world due to its ability to fit into almost any living situation.
+Cavalier King Charles SpanielTiny, noble, and extremely friendly, the Cavalier King Charles spaniel has become one of the most popular breeds in the world due to his ability to fit into almost any living situation.

 Basset HoundYou know that jowly face, those floppy ears.
 Basset hounds are excellent tracking dogs, but they're just as happy to spend time napping with your family.
 Learn more about living with basset hounds.